Emmanuel Fratianni

-Emmanuel Fratianni is a conductor, composer and jazz pianist active in the international concert world as well as the music of film, television, video games.
-Born in the city of Montreux, Switzerland of Italian origin, Emmanuel retains right to work status in both the United States and European Union.
-Beginning in 2010 he was awarded the position of principal conductor of the internationally acclaimed concert series Video Games Live, and is also known for his compositions on the multi-award-winning score of the video game Advent Rising.
+Emmanuel Fratianni is a Swiss conductor, composer and jazz pianist who has worked on film, television, and video games.
+Since 2010 Fratianni has been the principal conductor of the Video Games Live concert series.

 Early life

-Playing piano at the age of six, Emmanuel began his classical music studies upon acceptance to the Montreux Conservatory, in his hometown.
+Playing piano at the age of six, Fratianni began his classical music studies upon acceptance to the Montreux Conservatory, in his hometown.
 As a teen, he discovered the jazz of Oscar Peterson, Bill Evans, Herbie Hancock and began performing publicly at age 14.
-By his late teens, Emmanuel’s jazz quartet was to debut on the outer stages of the famed Montreux Jazz Festival.
-Emmanuel studied with eminent jazz educators Dick Grove, Lou Levy, Thierry Lang and pursued conducting studies in Los Angeles with Jack Feierman.
+By his late teens, Emmanuel's jazz quartet was to debut on the outer stages of the famed Montreux Jazz Festival.
+Fratianni studied with jazz educators Dick Grove, Lou Levy, Thierry Lang and pursued conducting studies in Los Angeles with Jack Feierman.

-Emmanuel’s prolific jazz composing was recognized when he was awarded Montreux’s most prestigious commission, at the age of 28.
-His concerto grosso September Suite, premiered at the Stravinsky Auditorium.
-The live recording marked the beginning of Emmanuel¹s recording career.
+At the age of 28, Fratianni's concerto grosso September Suite, premiered at the Stravinsky Auditorium.

 Film music

-Emmanuel began pursuing collaborative work with visual and movement artists in Europe, when he was awarded a visiting artist visa by the United States in 2000.
-He continued his training at UCLA in post graduate studies and privately with critically acclaimed, multi-Emmy winning television composers Alf Clausen (The Simpsons), and Jay Chattaway (Star Trek).
+Fratianni was awarded a visiting artist visa by the United States in 2000.
+He continued his training at UCLA in post graduate studies and privately with television composers Alf Clausen (The Simpsons), and Jay Chattaway (Star Trek).

 He began working at the Paramount Music Library in 2003 as part of the score preparation team.
 He prepared the music and performed orchestration and score supervision for films and TV franchises over a span of 10 years, such as JAG, Stepford Wives, The Amazing Spider-Man and Avatar.
 He composed incidental music and underscoring licensed for a number of TV shows and programs including JAG, Breaking Bad and Dateline NBC.

 Video games

-In 2005, Emmanuel joined forces with Tommy Tallarico and Laurie Robinson to compose the music for the video game Advent Rising.
-In that same year, the music from the game was performed during the launch of the Video Games Live concert series at the Hollywood Bowl, featuring the Los Angeles Philharmonic before an audience of 11,000 people.
+In 2005, Fratianni worked with Tommy Tallarico and Laurie Robinson to compose the music for the video game Advent Rising.
+In that same year, the music from the game was performed during the launch of the Video Games Live concert series at the Hollywood Bowl.